Filipino Americans: Background

+Demographics

 Some Filipinos have traditional Philippine surnames, such as Bacdayan or Macapagal, while others have surnames derived from Japanese, Indian, and Chinese and reflect centuries of trade with these merchants preceding European and American rule.
-Reflecting Spanish rule and the Claveria Decree of 1849, most Filipinos adopted Hispanic surnames, and celebrate fiestas, but the view that Filipinos may be Hispanic is not universally accepted.
+Reflecting its 333 years of Spanish rule, many Filipinos adopted Hispanic surnames, and celebrate fiestas.

+Despite being from Asia, Filipinos are sometimes called "Latinos" due to their historical relationship to Spanish colonialism; this view is not universally accepted.
 The Philippines experienced both Spanish and American colonial territorial status, with its population seen through each nation's racial constructs.
+This shared history may also contribute to why some Filipinos choose to also identify as Hispanic or Latino, while others may not and identify more as Asian Americans.
 In a 2017 Pew Research Survey, only 1% of immigrants from the Philippines identified as Hispanic.
-Many Filipinos choose to identify as Pacific Islander, while others identify as Asian Americans.